arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/put_admin_license.md

 @RESTRETURNCODES

 @RESTRETURNCODE{400}
-If the license expires earlier than the previously installed one
+If the license expires earlier than the previously installed one.

 @RESTRETURNCODE{200}
 License successfully deployed.